imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 At Stage I a survey of existing literature and related work was done.
 We defer writing a full section on this to the Stage II paper.

+All work has been carried out in the public GitHub repo [imapp-pl/gas-cost-estimator](https://github.com/imapp-pl/gas-cost-estimator).

 ### Preliminary method

 During the execution of Stage I, preliminary experiments and analysis were performed in order to explore the dynamics of computational effort which OPCODEs of EVM/Ewasm exhibit.